The 20 Best Places to Live on the Gulf Coast

 10. Ocean Springs, Mississippi

-The town attracts an artistic community, as it hosts many exciting events and festivals throughout the year, including the Petr Anderson Arts & Crafts Festival.
-Ocean Springs is one of Mississippi’s most affordable locations, as the median home price is $163,623, which is low compared to other coastal locations in this state.
+Ocean Springs, which is defined by natural beauty, is a town along the Mississippi Gulf coast that has a population of 18,622 people (2022).
+Its main street is lined with oak trees, and the town oozes small-town charm.
+The town has a thriving artistic community, as the town hosts many events/festivals throughout the year, including the Petr Anderson Arts & Crafts Festival.
+Ocean Springs is one of Mississippi’s most affordable locations, as the median home price is $251,331, a bargain when compared to other coastal locations in this state and beyond.

 9. Fort Walton Beach, Florida